 NOTE: Such other business as may properly come before the meeting or any adjournment thereof.

 Voting Instructions

-Annual General Meeting of the Shareholders of Avadel Pharmaceuticals plc nake your marks like this:
+Annual General Meeting of the Shareholders of Avadel Pharmaceuticals plc August 6, 2019 See Voting Instruction On Reverse Side.
+Please make your marks like this: 🗵 Use pen only